rudolfwilliam/higher_order_adversarial_robustness/README.md

 To run our code, run `DL_project/CURE_robustness_mod/main.py`.
 You can set hyper parameters for e.g. regularizer constants, data set and level of estimation accuracy in `CURE_robustness_mod/utils/config.py`.

 We recommend you to create a conda or virtual environment from our `CURE_robustness_mod/requirements.txt` with PyTorch version `3.7.1`.
+The code might still run if you do it differently, but no guarantees. :no_good:

 If you still have any questions, feel free to reach out to us.
-Otherwise, enjoy our code!
+Otherwise, enjoy our code! :raised_hands: